seannywoot/elective2-act1/README.md

 ## 📋 Project Overview

-A modern, responsive personal portfolio website showcasing my skills as a Front-End Developer and UI/UX Designer.
+A modern, responsive personal portfolio landing page showcasing my skills as a Front-End Developer and UI/UX Designer.
 The site features an elegant design with interactive elements, dark/light theme toggle, and smooth animations.

 ## ✨ Features